 Complete academic honesty is expected of all students.
 Any incidence of academic dishonesty, as defined by the SU Academic Integrity Policy, will result in both course sanctions and formal notification of the College of Arts & Sciences.
-(A first violation will result in a 0 on the quiz or exam.
+(A first violation will result in a 0 on the assignment, quiz, or exam.
 A second violation will result in failing the course.)
 I encourage you to work together on homework and discuss problems and their solutions, but you must write up your solutions individually.
 What you write must reflect your own understanding of the problems.
+Consulting outside sources (online solutions, Chegg, etc.) will hamper your ability to learn the material.
 Copying a homework solution, in part or in full, is considered a violation of academic integrity.
 If you have any questions about the differences between working together and copying or how to document sources, please see me.